alabou/bcp-006-01/docs/NMOS With H.264.md

 ### Flows

 The Flow resource MUST indicate `video/h264` in the `media_type` attribute, and `urn:x-nmos:format:video` for the `format`.
 This has been permitted since IS-04 v1.1.
+Flow resources can be associated with many Senders at the same time.
+The Flow is therefore unaffected by the use of a specific transport.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Flow resource apply.